American Bank of Investments (Albania): History

 American Bank of Investments (ABI) was established in 1999 originally known as Intercommercial Bank and after several name changes, was rebranded Emporiki Bank Albania, a subsidiary of Greece's Emporiki Bank Group.
 It operated as a local branch, providing financial services in Albania for over a decade.

 In March 2010, France's Crédit Agricole Group acquired a 100% stake in Emporiki Bank Group, bringing the Albanian subsidiary under the Crédit Agricole Albania brand.

 In October 2015, Crédit Agricole Albania was acquired by Tranzit sh.p.k a subsidiary of NCH Capital, a multi-billion dollar private equity fund based in New York and registered with SEC (Security and Exchange Commission).
 Following the acquisition, the bank was rebranded as American Bank of Investments (ABI Bank) and shifted its focus toward expanding its presence in the Albanian financial sector.

 In July 2018, ABI acquired Banka NBG Albania, the Albanian subsidiary of National Bank of Greece (NBG).
 This acquisition led to the merge of the two banks.

 ABI Bank owns 100% of ABI Invest and ABI Broker, operating in investment and insurance markets.
 ABI Bank is a shareholder of the Albanian Stock Exchange (ALSE) and the Albanian Securities Register (ALREG) the first depository for non-government securities in the Republic of Albania.

-As of December 2024, ABI had a 6.7% market share in terms of total assets, ranking as the 7th largest bank in Albania.
+In August 2025, ABI Bank announced a merger with the non-banking financial institution NOA, both owned by Tranzit sh.p.k., to consolidate operations and expand lending.
+The merger was approved by the Bank of Albania in November 2025 and was completed on 27 November 2025, formalizing the integration of NOA into ABI Bank.
+NOA's assets and staff were transferred to ABI Bank, while the NOA brand continues for microfinance-related services within the bank's structure.
+At the time of the announcement, NOA operated a network of 29 branches nationwide.

+As of 30 September 2025, according to data published by the Albanian Association of Banks, ABI Bank had total assets of ALL 152,832 million, representing approximately 6.9% of the Albanian banking system's assets, and a share of about 7.3% of total lending, making it the seventh-largest bank in Albania by total assets.
+The same data indicate cumulative net profit of ALL 2,747 million and a return on equity of 29.49%.